-Samson is a friendly eleven-year-old little boy from Tanzania.
-For most of his childhood, Samson lived with his parents and little sister, Winnie in Namanga in the north.
+Samson is a friendly 11 year old little boy from Tanzania.
+For most of his childhood, Samson lived with his parents and little sister, Winnie, in Namanga in the north.

 He often played around at his friends’ home in the township.
 One day he noticed a small amount of money lying around – less than the equivalent of a couple of pounds – and without thinking, took it.

 As many children would do in the same situation, he denied his actions to his mum when questioned.
 Eventually, he became so regretful, anxious and scared about his mistake and the repercussions, he couldn’t face his family anymore and ran away.